Population Control Bill, 2019: Summary

 The 2020 bill proposes to introduce a two-child policy per couple and aims to incentivize its adoption through various measures such as educational benefits, taxation cuts, home loans, free healthcare, and better employment opportunities.
 The 2019 bill proposed by Sinha talks about introducing penalties for couples not adhering to the two-child policy such as debarment from contesting in elections and ineligibility for government jobs.

 In July 2022, it was reported that BJP Mp Ravi Kishan was going to introduce private members' bill on Population control.

-In the same mouth Giriraj Singh supported calls for Population control laws.
+In the same month Giriraj Singh supported calls for Population control laws.

 Reception

-The bill has been criticised by some commentators as rooted in islamophobic sentiment.
 Columnist Shivanshu K. Srivastava wrote "It is urgently required that our lawmakers pass the Population Control Bill under which an upper limit to the number of children a couple can have is specified.
 Couples exceeding this limit must be penalised."